Hidden-Hyperparameter/chatgpt-on-wechat/README.md

 ## Development

 The interface is [cphos_bot.py](./bot/CPHOS_bot/cphos_bot.py), so ideally all modifications can be done inside the file.
+If you don't want to change the robot, you can just change [work file](./bot/CPHOS_bot/cphos_model/work_file.py)

 For reference, the member function `ChatChannel._compose_context` in [chat_channel.py](./channel/chat_channel.py) defines how the messages received in WeChat are processed.
 If you want to change the functions, you can modify it.

-The whole structure and the calling hierarchy of the project are very complex and I can't understand all of them.
+The whole structure and the calling hierarchy of the WeChat Interface are very complex and I can't understand all of them.

 ## The original README.md is as follows